Vipermdl/Oxyformer/README.md

 ### :key: Driven factors

-- More details will be updated soon...
+- Details of the drivers can be found in our paper.
 - After download the driven factors, run the following command to obtain the dataset dicatating Oxyformer's input and output data and train/val/test splits.

 ```bash